knurling-rs/app-template/README.md

 $ git clone https://github.com/rtic-rs/app-template test-app
 ```

 If you look into your new `test-app` folder, you'll find that there are a few `TODO`s in the files marking the properties you need to set.
+The todo's are formatted as `TODO(n)`, where `n` is the number of the step in which the TODO is explained.

 Let's walk through them together now.